 In general, you can cancel your Social Security claim if you do so within the first 12 months of receiving benefits.2 You must repay the full amount you've received, and the full amount a current spouse or family member received based on your benefit.
 Then, you are eligible to claim again at a later date and will receive a larger monthly payment.
 Each individual can only cancel a claim once in their lifetime.

 Case Study: Lower-income spouses may get a "top up" or "auxiliary" benefit.

 There is, however, one case where you could get a "top up" benefit at FRA, but you still need to wait until your FRA to claim your Social Security benefit.
 In this hypothetical example, Sally earned less during her career than her husband Brad.
 Her FRA benefit is $700 per month; his is $2,000.
 As a spouse, she's entitled to 50% of Brad's benefit if she claims at her FRA.
 She would receive a "top up" of $300 to bring her benefit up to the $1,000 (half of Brad's benefit) to which she is entitled.
 Social Security will calculate her options and pay out the higher benefit to which she is entitled.

 Social Security: Your contributions vs. potential benefits

-Let’s look at a hypothetical case of an American worker, Steve, who reaches his FRA in 2016.
-He’s retiring in December and will begin collecting his Social Security benefit in January, 2017 at his FRA.
-In Steve’s case, if he lives past age 74, he will receive a larger benefit than he contributed to the system.
-There is no standard break-even point, but let’s look at Steve’s situation in more detail.
+Let's look at a hypothetical case of Steve, who reached his FRA in 2018.
+He retired in December 2018 and began collecting his Social Security benefit in January 2019 at his FRA.
+In Steve's case, if he lives past age 76½, he will receive a larger benefit than he contributed to the system.
+There is no standard break-even point, but let's look at Steve's situation in more detail.